GabrielNedianu/Mountain_Car_Problem/README.md

 ### How to Run the Python Notebook

 This notebook demonstrates the implementation of a Q-learning agent to solve the Mountain Car problem.
 Follow the steps below to get started.
+Also, it contains all the analysis graphics for over 20 trained agents.

 #### Prerequisites